 3 students in Manatee School District catch COVID-19.
 Here are the affected campuses

-According to Monday’s update from the school district, infected and exposed people were sent home from the following Manatee County schools:
+According to Thursday’s update from the school district, infected and exposed people were sent home from the following Manatee County schools:

 There were 419 cases recorded in the district during the first semester of the current school year.